erda-project/docs/docs/en/1.6/manual/cmp/guide/alert/alarm-strategy.md

 - Redis instance memory usage

 ## Create New Strategy
-Go to **Cloud Management > O&M Alarm > Alarm Strategy > New Strategy**, and select the cluster, alarm rules, silence period and notification group.
+Go to **Cloud Management > O&M Alarm > Alarm Strategy > New Strategy**, and select alarm rules, silence period and notification group.

 ### Alarm Name
 Fill in the name, which cannot be repeated, to distinguish from others.

-### Alarm Cluster
-Multiple clusters can be selected.

 ### Alarm Rule
 You can set multiple alarm rules and an alarm will be triggered when one of the rules is met.
 Select rules in the following ways: